 - Learn who your readers are.
 This is another thing writers should determine in advance.
 Depending on who their audience is, they’ll be able to figure out with what depth they’ll need to approach the task and what kind of content is expected.
 As an example, if you are writing for people who are completely unfamiliar with topic, just keep things simple.
 Provide definitions for key concepts; help your readers understand the basics before introducing them to something more complex.
 This is how to write essay in a good way: know who’ll be reading it and adapt your work accordingly.
 If you are writing for colleagues or those who don’t need any basic learning, invest more effort.
 This public will expect to be impressed, meaning that they want you to delve deeper into research.

 - Choose an interesting topic.
 For creating a solid work, you need a solid essay topic born after brainstorming.
 It especially applies to writing beginners who haven’t had a chance to research much yet.
 Selecting a topic you find interesting on a personal level is how to do an essay that other people will enjoy reading.
 Most people are eager to share something they are passionate about with others, and the same principle can be found in writing.
 Write about subjects you like.
-Take a movie or a character from it; explore the news that made your blood boil; look into problems you wish had been solved years ago — opportunities are endless.
+Take a movie or a character from it; explore the news that made your blood boil; look into problems you wish had been solved years ago, choose good persuasive essay topics — opportunities are endless.
 Writing is going to be much more rewarding if you love what you’re doing.

 - Conduct preliminary research.
 Most college papers are based on credible sources.
 It means that writers cannot simply find out some information and create an essay by passing it on their own.
 No, first they have to sort between reliable and unreliable sources, select those they’ll be using, and cite their claims.
 For instance, you might have an idea about your topic, but once you read some research, you suddenly realize that you were wrong.
 On the contrary, a scholar could validate your views and offer scientific evidence in its support.
 Preliminary research gives ideas and helps solidify them.
 Just be sure your final selection is good: look for peer-reviewed articles, published books, government sites, etc. Note that information should be fresh — avoid sources older than 7 years.